Clan Amir 01-04

 In unison they say, “Yes, Corporal.”
 They pick up their gear, and start to walk away.

 The barman approaches the table.
 Jessica holsters her pistol, and tells him, “Look after this fool, and get him an ambulance, please.”
 After turning around she walks back to her table.
-Smiling, the MP Sergeant turns, and leaves, taking his squad with him.
+A smiling MP Sergeant turns, and leaves while taking his squad with him.

 Noticing the shocked expression on her mother’s face Jessica says, “Well, Mum, what did you expect?
 I’ve been away for two years getting intensive training on how to deal with matters like that.”
 Her mother slowly nods, because she realises her little girl isn’t her little girl any more, but a grown woman.
 A real soldier, not a toy soldier like she’d been thinking.
 She’s surprised to find herself comforted by the thought.